0xc1c4da/DispersyExample/README.md

 ### Quickstart

-git clone --recursive git@github.com:jarradh/DispersyExample.git dispersy_example
+> git clone --recursive git@github.com:jarradh/DispersyExample.git DispersyExample
-cd dispersy_example
+> cd DispersyExample

 Open 3 Shells and run in each;

-./node1.sh
+> ./node1.sh
-./node2.sh
+> ./node2.sh
-./node3.sh
+> ./node3.sh

 Over a small amount of time you will see each node Fully Distribute the messages sent to the community instance by the clients.